 If a website loads slow, it is bad for the end-user experience and for Search Engine Optimization (SEO).
 It can cause your website to rank lower in search engine results.
-Decrease in web page views, satisfaction of customers and conversions are observed.
+The decrease in web page views, satisfaction of customers and conversions are observed.

 According to a study done by Akamai:

 - 47 percent of visitors look forward for a web page to load in <= 2 seconds.

 - If a web page loading takes > 3 seconds ,40 percent of (potential) visitors will move on.

 - For 52 percent of online buyers, quick page loads are important for maintaining site faithfulness.